ZsZs/sailrc_new/apps/sailrc/README.md

 # Sail Race Control
 This application facilitates conducting a sail race.
 The main features are as follows:
 ### Race Planning
-- maintains information about sailors, boats, boat classes and sailing organisations.
+- maintains information about sailors, boats, boat classes and sailing organisations
-- announcement of race,
+- announcement of a race
 - sign up for race
 ### Race Conduction
 - define race field with buoys